 - Washington has various programs that investigate and monitor health conditions in the workplace.
 See Toxic Chemical Exposures and Other Employee Health Hazards.

 - Certain medical conditions and illnesses may be considered occupationally sourced if contracted by a professional firefighter.
 See Occupationally Acquired Diseases.

 - The state Domestic Violence Leave Law allows reasonable leaves of absence for seeking medical or mental health treatment related to the effects of violence.
 See Managing Mental Health Concerns.

-- Washington has strong anti-smoking bans, which prohibit smoking in all workplaces and virtually all public places.
+- Washington prohibits smoking in places of employment and public places.
 See Smoking at Work.